rbind/apreshill/content/post/2020-05-28-how-i-teach-r-markdown/index.markdown

   ![](https://media.giphy.com/media/U7Uxq9Lyz02oStvUIE/giphy.gif)

-If you are curious to see some of the materials I've used to teach R Markdown, click on the `rmarkdown` button just below this post! `r emo::ji("rocket")`
+If you are curious to see some of the materials I've used to teach R Markdown, click on the `rmarkdown` button just below this post! 🚀

 But remember: there is no one way to learn R Markdown, and no one way to teach it either.
 I love seeing the creativity of the community when introducing the R Markdown family- so keep them coming!